-The financial thresholds are met where a project/program has:
+The financial thresholds are met as follows:

 - Projects: with a total cost estimated to be $30 million or more for procurement or infrastructure; or with an estimated total cost of $30 million or more including an ICT component of at least $10 million.

-- Programs valued over $50 million.
+- Programmes valued over $50 million.